PJK136/stardb-exporter/Readme.md

 You can download it here:
 - [Windows](https://github.com/PJK136/stardb-exporter/releases/latest/download/stardb-exporter.exe)

+You will also need to install pcap (please see the original readme below).

-It works the same way as the original `stardb-exporter`: run the game but don't go through the door, run the exporter, click on Artifact Exporter, go through the door, and wait for a button to copy the artifacts to your clipboard.
+It works the same way as the original `stardb-exporter`: run the game but don't go through the door, run the exporter, click on Inventory Exporter, go through the door, and wait for a button to copy the inventory to your clipboard.
 It will be in the [GOOD](https://frzyc.github.io/genshin-optimizer/#/doc) format so it is ready to be imported anywhere else.

+For the moment, these are the hard-coded filters:
+- Artifacts: at least at level 1 and a rarity of 3* (to avoid importing non-leveled artifacts and 1-2 stars are marked as invalid by Genshin Optimizer)
+- Weapons: at least a rarity of 4* or at least at level 2 or at least at refinement 2 or is locked

-I haven't changed any other functionality including the sponsored section so I'm not related to anything else except the Artifact Exporter.
+I haven't changed any other functionality including the sponsored section so I'm not related to anything else except the Inventory Exporter.

-The protocol parser is also a fork I made to add the support for artifacts: [auto-artifactarium](https://github.com/PJK136/auto-artifactarium).
+The protocol parser is also a fork I made to add the support for the inventory: [auto-artifactarium](https://github.com/PJK136/auto-artifactarium).

 This is my first project in Rust, so please forgive me for any bad practices in the code. 😅

-If you're interested, I can maintain it, add more features (e.g., exporting weapons, setting a minimum level for exporting, etc.) and/or make a pull request upstream.
+If you're interested, I can maintain it, add more features (e.g., UI for setting a minimum level for exporting, etc.) and/or make a pull request upstream.

 The feature doesn’t specifically require `stardb-exporter` (but thanks to them, I was able to release this first version so easily!).
 If there’s demand for it, I can also try to make it standalone or integrate it into other tools.